WOULD YOU LIKE TO KNOW HOW OTHER COMPANIES HAVE

 Recent articles by Dana include: “Dealing with a Low Cost Competitor”, “The Strategy of Succession Planning” and Addressing the Challenge of China’s Labor Cost Advantages.

 Dana has a BS-IE form the University of Michigan, and a Master of Management from the Kellogg Graduate School of Management at Northwestern University.

-A very effective presenter, Dana brings a unique combination of theoretical and practical knowledge as well as humorous insight to his workshops.
-Dana leaves his seminar attendees with practical, "how-to" steps that they can apply to facilitate their learning.
+A very effective presenter, Dana brings a unique combination of theoretical and practical knowledge as well as humorous insight to his programs.
+Dana leaves his seminar attendees with practical, “how-to” steps that they can apply to facilitate their learning.